-- Go to the File menu in Excel ribbon.
-In the backstage view under Help click on Options -> the Excel Options dialog box will appear.
+- Go to the File menu in the Excel ribbon.
+In the backstage view under Help, click on Options -> the Excel Options dialog box will appear.

-- Click on the Trust Center in the left panel menu of Excel Options dialog box.
+- Click on the Trust Center in the left panel menu of the Excel Options dialog box.

 - The Trust Center screen appears in the right panel of the Excel Options dialog box.

 - The Trust Center dialog box will appear.